AuthMe/AuthMeReloaded/docs/config.md

         teleportUnAuthedToSpawn: false
         # Can unregistered players walk around?
         allowMovement: false
+        # After how many seconds should players who fail to login be kicked?
+        # Set to 0 to disable.
+        loginTimeout: 30
-        # After how many seconds should players who fail to login or register
+        # After how many seconds should players who fail to register be kicked?
-        # be kicked?
-Set to 0 to disable.
+        # Set to 0 to disable.
-        timeout: 30
+        registerTimeout: 30
         # Regex pattern of allowed characters in the player name.
         allowedNicknameCharacters: '[a-zA-Z0-9_]*'
         # How far can unregistered players walk?